ANSH5252/Movie-Recommendation-System/README.md

 ### Cleaning of Crew Feature<br>
 The crew feature was cleaned and the Director name was fetched from the crew and stored successfully in the Crew column in the form of list.<br>
 ### Cleaning of Overview Feature<br>
+The overview feature was converted into a list to perform furthur operations.<br>
+## Final Dataframe<br>
+The Final Dataframe consists of only 3 columns with the id , title and tags.
+The tags column is a mixture of the columns overview , generes , cast and crew.

 The system uses the concept of cosine similarity to find the similarity between the movies.